-Since you’re already paying for the van, sometimes forking out another 5,000 yen for camping can feel a bit much.
+Since you’re already paying for the rental RV, sometimes forking out another 5,000 yen for camping can feel a bit much.
 Japan’s many michi-no-eki—aka roadside stations—are a great alternative.
 While they aren’t exactly scenic, they have shops, toilets and lighting, while some even have hot springs or footbaths.
 Along with restaurants and convenience stores, it’s a pretty practical alternative, and free!
 We headed out to the Minamiuonuma Rest Area as it was close to our first destination for the following day.
 This particular rest area has nice toilets, restaurants and a local produce store with all you could possibly need for a night stopover.

 Day 4: Tunnels and long travels home

 Up early and able to spot the mountains beyond the public toilets, we had ourselves a coffee-based breakfast and headed to our final spot of the trip: a converted tunnel with great views.